 - Accreditation helps to clearly formulate objectives and to evaluate educational programmes within the framework of these objectives to guarantee and improve fitness for purpose;

 - Subject specific accreditation in theological education helps to develop quality objectives and criteria for evaluating academic, ministerial and formational outcomes;

 - ECTE’s accreditation contribute to institutions wishing to obtain governmental or ecclesiastical recognition;

-- Evangelical accreditation sends a positive message to churches concerning the evangelical ethos of an institution.
-It is also an instrument that helps an institution preserve its evangelical identity and stability over time;
+- Accreditation within a faith tradition sends a positive message to churches concerning the evangelical ethos of an institution.
+It is also an instrument that helps an institution preserve its identity and stability over time;

 - Accreditation helps to establish reliable points of comparison to enhance cooperation between theological educational institutions and student mobility;